l5d1l5/expected-land-use-change/README.md

 - Tabular output of area in the High, Med, Low, and No threat classes summarized by L3 ecoregions (.csv? file)

 #### Constraints
-These data are meant to be used at a scale of 1:100,000 or smaller (such as 1:250,000 or 1:500,000) for the purpose of assessing the conservation status of animals and vegetation types over large geographic regions.
+These data are meant to be used at a scale of 1:100,000 or smaller (such as 1:250,000 or 1:500,000) for the purpose of assessing land use change, and the potential consequences of that change over large geographic regions.
-Scale: The data were produced with an intended application at the ecoregion level, that is, geographic areas from several hundred thousand to millions of hectares in size.
-The data provide a coarse-filter approach to analysis, meaning that not every occurrence of every plant community or animal species habitat is mapped, only larger, more generalized distributions.
+Scale: These data have been resmapled using nearest neighbor methods from 270m down to 30m to match the output resolution of other primary datasets on the National Biogeographic Map.
+The data were produced with intended analysis at the ecoregion level, that is, geographic areas from several hundred thousand to millions of hectares in size.
+The data provide a coarse-filter approach to analysis, and are a projection of potential land use change, based on observed trends.

 #### Dependencies
 #### Code